Anduril Industries

-Anduril Industries, Inc. is an American defense technology company that specializes in autonomous systems.
-It was cofounded in 2017 by inventor and entrepreneur Palmer Luckey and others.
-Anduril aims to sell systems to the U.S. Department of Defense that will incorporate artificial intelligence and robotics.
+Anduril Industries, Inc. is an American military technology company specializing in the development of advanced autonomous systems.
+The company was founded in 2017 by Palmer Luckey, Trae Stephens, Matt Grim, Joe Chen, and Brian Schimpf.
+Anduril sells systems to the U.S. Department of Defense that incorporates artificial intelligence and robotics.
 Anduril's major products include unmanned aerial systems (UAS) and counter-UAS (CUAS), semi-portable autonomous surveillance systems, and networked command and control software.
+It is privately owned, and as of May 2026, the company has a valuation of $61 billion.

+In January 2025, Anduril announced a series of Arsenal projects, hyperscale manufacturing facilities designed to manufacture advanced autonomous weapons systems faster than near-peer American geopolitical rivals.
+The first, termed Arsenal-1, is undergoing construction near Columbus, Ohio, in concert with Ohio State University as of late 2025 and early '26.

 History

-Anduril Industries is named for Andúril, the fictional sword of Aragorn from The Lord of the Rings.
-Translated from the novels' constructed language Quenya, the name means Flame of the West.